BryanMoslo/Darkan/README.md

 ## Requirements

 - Go installed on your machine
-- Tor installed in your machine
+- Tor installed in your machine (via homebrew)

 ## Tor Installation